tan-yong-sheng/postgres_trigram_search/README.md

 ## Tips

-Try to use GitPod so you could code online quickly: https://gitpod.io/#https://github.com/tan-yong-sheng/postgres_trigram_search (Note: I'm not affiliate with GitPod)
+Try to use GitPod so you could start your coding environment very quickly: https://gitpod.io/#https://github.com/tan-yong-sheng/postgres_trigram_search (Note: I'm not affiliate with GitPod)